 Divide the class into teams of six or eight.
 Provide each team with a large bedsheet or tarp that has several slits cut into it and have students hold onto the edges and spread the sheet out so that it is tight.
 Place a golf ball in the center of the sheet.
 Students must work together to maneuver the ball around the sheet without having it fall through one of the slits.
 When a team’s ball falls through, they are out and must sit until there is only one team left.
 Mix up teams and start over again.

 What are your go-to team-building activities in the classroom?
-Share your favorites on our WeAreTeachers HELPLINE.
+Share your favorites in our WeAreTeachers HELPLINE group on Facebook.

 And for more ideas that will help your students succeed not only in the classroom but in life, read 9 Awesome Activities to Teach Job Readiness Skills.